Skip to content

 Analysis is not imported into automation system

-Start looking on the file system for:
+Start looking in the file system for:

 • whether there is a file called READY in both the {sample_name} and {analysis_name} folders